Probing Axions via Light Circular Polarization and Event Horizon Telescope: Axion-Photon Interaction Around a SMBH

-where $\omega_{\gamma}=2\pi \nu_{\gamma}$ and the frequency of the observed photon $\nu_{\gamma}$ is scaled with the characteristic frequency of EHT telescope.
-As it is seen, the plasma effect on the polarization is a frequency dependent phenomena, so it can be separated from the axion effect by performing multi-wavelength polarimetric measurements.
+where $\nu_{\gamma}=\omega_{\gamma}/2\pi $ is the frequency of the observed photon $\nu_{\gamma}$ which scaled with the characteristic frequency of EHT telescope.
+In order to separate the axion effect on the polarization from the plasma effect as a frequency dependent phenomena, one can perform multi-wavelength polarimetric measurements.
+The above discussion has shown that for a wide range of $m_{a}$ and $g_{a\gamma}$, axion polarization induced effects are dominant processes, and we can explore a broad range of the axion parameter space while remaining above the SM backgrounds.